hinterlist/credits-node-docker/README.md

 # Credits node

+_NOTE: THIS IMAGE USE TEST-NET v4.1_

 ## Setting up account

-To attach your existing account to node you need to create pair of two files:
+To attach your existing account to node you need to create pair of files:

 - ~/.credits/NodePublic.txt - your public key
 - ~/.credits/NodePrivate.txt - your private key